scala/scala-lang/blog/_posts/2022-11-20-gsoc-report.md

 by: Anatolii Kmetiuk, Scala Center
 title: "Google Summer of Code 2022: How It Was"
 ---
 We've recently completed another successful Google Summer of Code program.
-Designed to bring more beginners into programming communities, the program is a part of Scala Center's strategy to make contributing to the Scala language more newcomer-friendly.
+Designed to bring more beginners into programming communities, the participation in the program is a part of Scala Center's strategy to make contributing to the Scala language more newcomer-friendly.

 This year, we welcomed four students guided by five mentors.
 They contributed to projects such as Scala Native, Creative Scala, Scalafix, and Metals.
 In this article, you can find a short summary of what was done as well as the links to find out more.

 ## Scala Native: Linker Optimization
-Scala Native is an optimizing ahead-of-time compiler and runtime for Scala.
+[Scala Native](https://scala-native.org/) is an optimizing ahead-of-time compiler and runtime for Scala.
 It enables the programmer to compile Scala to native code that does not require a JVM for its execution.
 Scala Native is great for performance-critical applications – think embedded software – that require tight memory control while allowing all the type-safety and compile-time verification advantages that come with Scala.

 During GSoC 2022, Liangyong Yu, mentored by Wojciech Mazur, was working on making Scala Native faster and more memory-efficient.
 He introduced incremental compilation that reduced the build time by 21% on average.
 Also, he developed a benchmarking infrastructure to measure the performance of Scala Native builds.
 Considerable work was done on the optimizer of Scala Native which resulted in decreased memory consumption.